TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Related Works

-Moving beyond regret-based approaches, CENIE~\cite{Jayden2024CENIE} integrates novelty with regret to expose agents to more diverse learning situations.
+Moving beyond regret-based approaches, CENIE~\citep{Jayden2024CENIE} integrates novelty with regret to expose agents to more diverse learning situations.
 Using Gaussian Mixture Models, CENIE quantifies how much a new task's trajectory differs from previous experiences stored in the buffer.
 This curriculum-awareness leads to better exploration and generalization.
-DIPLR~\cite{DIPLR} introduces a diversity that quantifies the similarity between different levels by computing the Wasserstein distance between their occupancy distributions over state–action trajectories.
-MBeDED~\cite{Marginal} introduces the marginal benefit metric to quantify the performance gain of a student policy from training on a generated task.
+DIPLR~\citep{DIPLR} introduces a diversity that quantifies the similarity between different levels by computing the Wasserstein distance between their occupancy distributions over state-action trajectories.
+MBeDED~\citep{Marginal} introduces the marginal benefit metric to quantify the performance gain of a student policy from training on a generated task.
 It compares a base policy (before training) and the updated student policy by measuring the difference in their expected returns on that task.
+SFL~\citep{rutherford2024no} assigns a learnability score to each level, computed from the empirical success rate achieved by evaluating the agent on sampled levels.
+Levels whose success rates fall in the intermediate range, neither too easy nor too difficult, are prioritized, guiding the agent toward tasks that are most conducive to further learning.
+A related idea appears in GoalGAN~\citep{Florensa2018GoalGAN}, which is not a UED method but similarly adapts task difficulty by training a generative model to propose goals of suitable challenge.
 So far, to the best of our knowledge, there are no prior works that explicitly consider Co-Learnability between tasks.